It4innovations/hyperqueue/docs/jobs/streaming.md

 outputs from different executions of the same task, when a task is restarted.

 HyperQueue automatically marks all output from previous instance of a task except the last instance as *superseded*.
-You can see statistics about superseded data via `hq output-log <stream-path> summary` command.
+You can see statistics about superseded data via `hq output-log <output-log-path> summary` command.
 In the current version, superseded data is ignored by all other commands.

 ## More server instances

 HyperQueue supports writing streams from the different server instances into the same directory.
 If you run `hq output-log` commands over such directory then it will detect the situation and prints all server uids that writes into the directory.
-You have to specify the server instance via `hq output-log --server-uid=<SERVER_UID> ...` when working with such a stream directory.
+You have to specify the server instance via `hq output-log --server-uid=<SERVER_UID> ...` when working with such a output log directory.

 !!! note